 The truth is that many aspiring traders want to become traders because of the desire to get rich with little work and the thrill that comes from the fast-paced trading environment.
 What they don’t know is that while trading can provide significant income to those who have learned how to go about it, it requires time to master the skills.

 They don’t want to think about the required amounts of time necessary for learning and practicing to gain enough experience to become consistently profitable with their trades.
 Learning is boring, and not many people want to do boring things, until reality sets in.
+This is where a good trading course might weigh in.

 The reality of trading